Venustrapflyyy/AWS/holiday-challenge-hostname.md

 ## Steps

-- To carry out this project, I started by creating a VPC in the region London, with the CIDR block `20.0.0.0/16`.
+- To carry out this project, I started by creating a VPC in the region London, with the CIDR block `10.0.0.0/16`.
-- Then I created a private and a public subnet each in two availability zones A and B.
+- Then I created a private and a public subnet each in two availability zones A and B, where public subnet A, private subnet A, public subnet B and private subnet B have CIDR blocks of `10.0.0.0/24, 10.0.1.0/16, 10.0.2.0/16 and 10.0.3.0/16` respectively.
+- I then created an Internet gateway which I attached to this VPC
+- I launched an instance in public subnet A, which has a security group that allows `http, https and all ICMP/IPv4` from both private instances A and B's CIDR blocks (`10.0.1.0/16` and `10.0.3.0/16`).
+- I created a public route table that was routed to the internet gateway in addition to being defaultly routed to the local network.
+- I also created a private route table that is defaultly routed to the local network and